 The atoll that local captains recommend to guests who want what the Tuamotus used to be before Fakarava became known.
 Two permanent inhabitants.
 A pass with pristine coral and excellent diving.
 An anchorage in total solitude.
 The kind of place that, once anchored, makes any conversation about where else to go feel beside the point.

 The geological anomaly of the Tuamotus: not a flat atoll but a raised coral island with cliffs up to 80 metres high, jungle-covered plateaux, and sea caves accessible only by boat.
 Once a major phosphate mining island, now almost entirely abandoned.
 Sea caves, sinkholes, coconut crabs, and silence.
-For those who want something no charter guide usually mentions.

 A specific site within Tikehau's lagoon where manta rays consistently gather to feed and be cleaned.
 An in-water encounter with mantas — which can span three metres from wing to wing and move with implausible grace — is one of the defining experiences of any French Polynesia charter.
-Unlike whale shark encounters, which require luck and timing, the Tikehau manta station delivers with consistency during the right season.

-Humpback whales.
+Travel Medical Cover — SafetyWingHumpback whales.
 From July to October, humpback whales migrate through the Society Islands to give birth and mate.
-The encounters available from a private charter — in-water with a licenced guide, watched from the deck, or simply observed as a whale surfaces 50 metres off the stern — have no equivalent anywhere that doesn't require extreme cold or expedition logistics.
+In-water encounters with a licenced guide, or simply observed as a whale surfaces 50 metres off the stern, have no equivalent anywhere that doesn't require extreme cold or expedition logistics.
 A catamaran anchored in Moorea's Opunohu Bay in August is one of the finest whale-watching positions in the Pacific.

 French Polynesia is expensive.
 Provisioning costs are significantly higher than any other major charter destination because almost everything is imported to Papeete and then transshipped to the outer islands.
 Fuel in the Tuamotus costs more than in Tahiti, which already costs more than Europe or the Caribbean.
 APA budgets here run higher than equivalent-looking charters elsewhere.
-The honest total cost of a two-week French Polynesia charter — vessel, crew, provisions, fuel, flights, port fees, and the domestic air segment if the Tuamotus are included — is not modest.

 The charter fleet in French Polynesia is genuinely small — a handful of quality crewed catamarans competing for a global pool of serious guests.
 If you are planning a 2026 peak-season charter and are reading this in spring, start immediately.
 If you are planning for 2027, start in autumn.
 This is not a destination where the right vessel is available last-minute.
-The brokers who represent the best boats in French Polynesia have waiting lists, not availability calendars.
+The brokers who represent the best boats have waiting lists, not availability calendars.

-Papeete (Faa'a International Airport) is the entry point for French Polynesia.
+Get a French Polynesia eSIM — AiraloPapeete (Faa'a International Airport) is the entry point for French Polynesia.
 Direct or one-stop connections operate from Los Angeles, San Francisco, Tokyo, Auckland, and Paris.
-From the US West Coast, the flight is approximately eight hours — better than many long-haul destinations in both comfort terms and the fact that the time zone shift is manageable rather than brutal.
-Domestic Air Tahiti flights connect Papeete to Bora Bora (45 minutes), Moorea (10 minutes by prop, or 30 minutes by high-speed ferry), Raiatea, Huahine, Rangiroa, Fakarava, and Tikehau.
+From the US West Coast, the flight is approximately eight hours.
+Domestic Air Tahiti flights connect Papeete to Bora Bora (45 minutes), Moorea (10 minutes by prop), Raiatea, Huahine, Rangiroa, Fakarava, and Tikehau.

 The catamaran is the vessel of choice here, as elsewhere in the Pacific, for specific practical reasons: the lagoons are shallow in places and require modest draft; the trade winds make sailing practical; and the broad beam creates the deck space that defines the onboard lifestyle.
 Motor yachts exist in the fleet but are rare — partly due to fuel costs at this distance from global bunkering infrastructure.